armandsim/armandsim.github.io/_pages/research.md

 We study the effects of a health insurance subsidy in Ghana, where mandates are not enforceable.
 We randomly provide different levels of subsidy (1/3, 2/3, and full) and evaluate the impact at seven months and three years after the intervention.
 We find that a one-time subsidy increased insurance enrollment for all groups in both the short and long runs, but health care utilization in the long run increased only for the partial subsidy group.
 We find supportive evidence that ex-post behavioral responses rather than ex-ante selective enrollment explain the long-run health care utilization results.
 </details>

-*Data was collected by Institute for Economic and Social Research, University of Indonesia (LPEM FEB UI).*
-**[Addressing Vaccine Hesitancy using Local Ambassadors: A Randomized Controlled Trial in Indonesia](/docs/Vaccine_EER.pdf)** with Asad Islam, Gita Kusnadi, Jahen Rezki, Giovanni van Empel, Michael Vlassopoulos, and Yves Zenou <br>
+*Data collection was conducted by Institute for Economic and Social Research, University of Indonesia (LPEM FEB UI)* **[Addressing Vaccine Hesitancy using Local Ambassadors: A Randomized Controlled Trial in Indonesia](/docs/Vaccine_EER.pdf)** with Asad Islam, Gita Kusnadi, Jahen Rezki, Giovanni van Empel, Michael Vlassopoulos, and Yves Zenou <br>
 *European Economic Review, 2024, 163, 104683*
 <details>